I heard from a few people last week concerned that my site was offline (under maintenance) – it was nice to know I was missed!

 - My theme was dated

-My theme was no longer being supported
+The theme is no longer being supported

-My theme was not responsive
+The theme is not responsive

-My theme was dated
+The theme is dated

-Ok, you already figured out my theme was dated!
-But there were other things too – when a theme is not being updated you start noticing little things.
+When a theme is not being updated you start noticing little things.
 Older themes that are not maintained start to get buggy – little things like image problems, scrolling issues, elements disappearing or browser compatibility problems – and most importantly security issues.
 WordPress is the most popular CMS in the world.
 While this does means loads of great themes, plug-ins and support it also means you have a prime target for hackers.
 The best way to avoid being hacked is to keep WordPress, theme files and all plug-ins up to date.
 (You should also invest in quality hosting and run a security plug-in on your site and/or server – that’s a topic for another post!)
 Tip: If you have no easy way to incorporate ‘current’ features, like an instagram feed or social sharing without adding loads of plug-ins or if you have not seen a new release of your theme for over a year, you may want to consider a change.
 If you’re unsure contact your web developer or theme developer and ask about theme updates.